poppyjones/sikker/week1.md

 - Does not mean open source.
 - The security of a system should ot depend on the security of the secrecy of the protection mechanism.
 - example: 2005 DRM (digital rights managment??).
 The system was broken within a month and turned out to be a way to....
-- Iowa is an example of why this is important
+- Iowa caucus app is an example of why this is important

 Minimum exposure